Revenant2909/Assignment1/README.md

 To view any query just uncomment that query and save then refresh the page to see the results.

 ![Screenshot 2023-04-24 140327](https://user-images.githubusercontent.com/101965527/233944118-8158391d-f128-413b-842b-dddb2da01f89.png)

-The default query loads the entire table.
+The default query loads the entire table.<br>
 Ps : Could not show all 1000 in the screensnip so the snips contain the start and end of table.

 ![Screenshot 2023-04-24 141035](https://user-images.githubusercontent.com/101965527/233945578-09ae6d92-9803-4a94-a17a-227a0214f6a5.png)